dark0dave/dotfiles/README.md

 ![](./public/icon/icon.png)

 This repo is for macos and linux only.
+Fuck off windows.

 ## Setup